nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 ## Identify elements of the Databricks Platform Architecture, such as what is located in the data plane versus the control plane and what resides in the customer’s cloud account

 **Your answer:**
+the 'data plane' is also I thinkt he compute plane which is what the customer's cloud account holds. it is actually the cloud resources that are providing the storage and the compute, they are managed and owned by the customer. this means that the vendor, databricks and amazon or azure or whoever, is already guaranteeing that the business sensitive data resides in an area totally managed byt he customer, and they have control and ownership for what they are working with. the control plan is where the batch and etl jobs, the cluster management, the notebooks, all of the things that I guess you would consider presentation are living. databricks manages that part, which is quite a bit to abstract away from the ucustomer, how spark and databricks interfaces interact with the cloud computer resources. the outputs are also on the compute plane so data only lives in the control plane as long as it needs to be stored in memory. `note you don't know exactly where the boundary is here`

 ## Differentiate between all-purpose clusters and jobs clusters

 **Your answer:**
+all purpose clusters are long running, they are meant to be for things like notebooks that live a while with the data, jobs that are shared by many users. they will have maybe less memory and compute power because they will be running and incurring cost longer, they are for data exploration and availability. job clusters are for things like bartch jobs and etls that run and then automatically stop and clean themselves up, they are configured for one, narrow job.

 ## Identify how cluster software is versioned using the Databricks Runtime